-I am on a bit of a roll with the “CSR Bake A Difference” fundraiser.
-I have another suggestion, and this time it is a recipe that would be a great to do with the kids in the up coming school holidays.
-Now I realise that coconut ice is a little old fashion, but these are so easy, and I actually forgot how good coconut ice actually tastes!
+I have a suggestion, and this time it is a recipe that would be a great to do with the kids in the up and coming school holidays.
+Now I realise that coconut ice is a little old fashioned, but these are so easy, and I actually forgot how good coconut ice actually tastes!

 These will make the cutest little gifts.
 I will never give a box of chocolates again!
-These are so much prettier and personal.
+These are so much prettier and making a homemade treat is so personal.

 It was really easy to wrap the coconut ice up as “lollies” and I was really pleased with the result.
 The original thought was to present them in clear noodle boxes with a pink Christmas decoration attached but being Christmas everywhere was sold out of noodle boxes.